 As the weather warms up, the bugs come out – and some are less welcome than others!
 Biting bugs are generally disliked everywhere, but few are more reviled than the dreaded tick.
 However, not every tick looking bug is a bloodsucker.
 Poplar weevils, brown marmorated stink bugs, and clover mites are all insects that look like ticks.
 But how can you tell them apart?
+All of these insects are typically about the same size as a tick; and can range in size from the size of a sesame seed, to the size of a blueberry!
+Here are some of the most frequently encountered tick lookalikes in the United States (and North America).

 Nothing to fear here, this little fella is just a common Weevil.
 It has six legs, three body regions, and a stubby pair of antennae; making it a vastly different critter to a tick when examined under a microscope.
 In comparison, a large adult tick would have eight legs, two body regions, and no antennae to speak of.
 Also, they’re harmless and of no concern to humans.